 And in the end, maybe the most characteristic face of all, seen in almost all four corners of the world:

-Apparently, he claimed that the Aztecs are offsprings of people who came from the sea guided by a certain prince in a distant past.
-The prince departed with a minor crew, leaving most of the people in the land of Aztecs, and returned again only many years later.
-But upon his second arrival, he found his people assimilated into the local society, settled down with local wives.
-They refused to go with him, and so he left again, prophesying that someone will return to claim what was his.
-Apparently, the Aztecs saw the arrival of the Spaniards as a fulfillment of that prophecy.
-In any case, the famous lines go like this:
+Apparently, he claimed that the Aztecs are offsprings of people who in a distant past came from the sea, guided by a certain prince.
+The Prince departed with a minor crew, leaving most of his people in the land of Aztecs.
+He returned again many years later.
+But upon his second arrival, he found that his people assimilated into the local society, settling down with local wives.
+They refused to go back with him.
+And so the prince left again, prophesying that someone will return one day to claim what was his.
+The Aztecs saw the arrival of the Spaniards as a fulfillment of that prophecy.

 Whether this account is true or not I don’t know.
 But strange similarities still remain.
 This is a very long topic and therefore my second article on the subject of sea peoples.
 In the next one, we will talk about some interesting clues regarding their identity.